 - 1.5 tsp baking powder

 - 200 ml milk

-- 1 small tin of blackberries in syrup, drained and mashed up, or use fresh berries
+- 1 tin blackberries in syrup drained and mashed up, or use fresh blackberries

-- Cook for 1-2 hrs on high or until a skewer comes out clean.
+Cook for 1-2 hrs on high (see notes above) or until a skewer comes out clean.

 Once it is completely cool you can ice it if you want to (or just eat it up!).
 I topped mine with blueberry buttercream made with 150 g butter, softened, and approx. 300 g icing sugar, whizzed up using the electric whisk.
 I microwaved a handful of blueberries in a little water for a minute on high, then left it to cool and removed the skins.
 Then I stirred the juice into the buttercream little by little to achieve the desired colour.